 Typical questions that may be asked in the interview include:

-- Although it’s not always easy to explain — what’s your understanding of what the MIC is, and what we do?
+What’s your understanding of what the MIC is, and what we do?

 How has your education prepared you for this internship?

-- How has your work experience prepared you for this internship?
+How has your work experience prepared you for this internship?

-- What are you hoping to gain from this internship?
+What are you hoping to gain from this internship?

-- Describe your experience working in teams and with groups on projects?
+Describe your experience working in teams and with groups on projects?

 Describe your experience using social media – personally, and on behalf of a group or organization.

 Describe your computer and technology skills (equipment, software, level of expertise).

-- What experience have you had in writing reports, business letters and/or memos?
+What experience have you had in writing reports, business letters and/or memos?

 What are your career plans?

 Summarize: why should we hire you for this internship?